Free up space on Windows Server 2003

 Steps after freeing up disk space

-To completely solve this problem, you have to consider:
+To completely solve this problem, you may consider:

-- Change the way you use your hard drives.
+- Change the way using your hard drives.
 Many geeks like to keep their data separate from the operating system.
 This makes it easier to make backups of the data on the D: partition, and easier to replace or reinstall the operating system on C:

 - Change default download and cache path of the applications to another data drive.